Before you start

 • Economists and lawmakers: Economists and lawmakers make use of OpenFisca to calculate the effects of policies.
 By combining them with survey data to simulate the impact of reform on a given government’s budget and a population’s standard of living.

 • Public administrations: Stop building your micro-simulation software and tax & benefit calculators from scratch.
-Join OpenFisca, contribute to OpenFisca, collaborate with other administrations and reduce costs paid by the taxpayers.
+Join OpenFisca, contribute to OpenFisca, collaborate with other administrations and contribute to the practice of shared and open interpretations of legislation.

 Way to use OpenFisca